Digital Currency (DC)

 Payment transactions of public bodies are carried out today for one part via transaction accounts with the central bank, the other part via bank giro accounts.
 It is among the absurdities of the present bankmoney regime that state bodies require to be paid in private bankmoney rather than in the sovereign currency of the state's central bank.
 Public bodies should thus be obliged to transact via currency accounts rather than bank giro accounts.
 It has to be considered, however, that the state's acceptance of bankmoney is a key pillar in the state's warranty of bankmoney.
 Should that pillar be taken away too fast, with public expenditure at 35–55 per cent of GDP depending on the country, bankmoney would be undermined in a way similar to a run on bankmoney.

-Public bodies across the board could nevertheless begin to maintain currency accounts in addition to bank giro accounts, slowly but steadily increasing their use of digital currency.
-That would contribute to ensuring digital currency circulation to an important extent.
-It then depends on the course of things whether and how far public bodies would end using bank giro accounts over the years, shifting all payments, in particular taxes and social security contributions, to digital currency.
+Public bodies across the board could nevertheless begin to maintain currency accounts in addition to bank giro accounts, slowly but steadily increasing their use of DC.
+That would contribute to ensuring the circulation of DC to an important extent.
+It then depends on the course of things whether and how far public bodies would end using bank giro accounts over the years, shifting all payments, in particular taxes and social security contributions, to DC.

-For private money users (financial institutes, firms, households) the choice for bankmoney or digital currency, or both of them, remains generally optional.
+For private money users (financial institutions, firms, households) the choice for bankmoney or DC, or both of them, remains generally optional.
 This presupposes transfers between bank giro accounts and currency accounts to be possible in both directions.

 Withdrawal, at least substantial reduction, of state warranty of bankmoney

 Central bank support and state guarantees of bankmoney are major pillars of the bankmoney regime.
-This of course also applies to bankmoney in a side-by-side constellation with digital currency.
-The support relates to the preparedness of central banks to refinance banks at any time and at any amount deemed necessary, 'whatever it takes' according to the proverbial statement by M. Draghi, then ECB President, in 2012.
+This of course also applies to bankmoney in a side-by-side constellation with DC.
+The support relates to the preparedness of central banks to refinance banks at any time and at any amount deemed necessary, 'whatever it takes' according to the now proverbial statement by ECB President M. Draghi in 2012.
 Governments on their part tend to recapitalise systemically important banks if need be.
 Moreover, governments stand bail for huge amounts of bankmoney, up to 100.000 to 200.000 euros for each customer bank account, depending on the country.
 In a medium-sized country of between 50 to 150 million people, this might potentially sum up to several billion euros.
 If ever really tested, a national government and parliament would be unable to muster such sums in a short period of time.
-A central bank, however, is able to – in the course of a presumably involuntary transition to a sovereign money system…
+A central bank, however, is able to.

-The bigger the share of digital currency has become, the more the state guarantees of bankmoney can be withdrawn.
+The bigger the share of DC has become, the more the state guarantees of bankmoney can be withdrawn.
 Immediate cancellation would not by itself trigger a run on bankmoney, but in a pertinent situation it would certainly add to the proneness to a run and the extent of it.
-Full cancellation at once might also contribute to threaten the 1:1 parity of bankmoney with digital currency.
+Full cancellation at once might also contribute to threaten the 1:1 parity of bankmoney with DC.
 So, regarding state warranty of bankmoney, one will think of a gradual implementation.

 Central bank deposit interest on DC equal to deposit interest on bankmoney Using deposit interest on DC as a tool for influencing the ratio of DC to bankmoney may be tempting.
 However, as explained above, paying interest on holdings of base money is not substantiated.
-(That's why the Bundesbank in its time has always refused to pay deposit interest on bank reserves).
+(That's why the Bundesbank prior to the euro has refused to pay deposit interest on bank reserves).

 If, however, there would be deposit interest on bankmoney, but none on DC, this would importantly contribute to an undesirable effect of pro-cyclical fluctuation: into safe DC in times of heightened uncertainty, back to interest-bearing bankmoney in times of business-as-usual.
 In this regard, paying deposit interest on DC can be a neutralising measure if the rate on DC is equal to the rate on bankmoney.
 This will create a level playing field and counteract the undesirable pro-cyclical shifting back and forth.